2021 Lincoln Leadership Prize Recipient

 “The lessons and leadership example of President Lincoln have never been more important to our country, and our responsibility is to do all we can to ensure those lessons are understood and shared,” said Erin Carlson Mast, the ALPLF’s new President and CEO.
 “This year, for the first time, we are holding our signature fundraising event virtually.
 I hope all who recognize President Lincoln’s and appreciate Mr. Sinise’s contributions to our country will join us.”

-The Lincoln Leadership Prize ceremony serves as the primary fundraiser for the Abraham Lincoln Presidential Library Foundation for the benefit of the Abraham Lincoln Presidential Library and Museum, which is not a part of the federal system of presidential libraries.
+The Lincoln Leadership Prize ceremony serves as the primary fundraiser for the Abraham Lincoln Presidential Library Foundation.

 Mark Wahlberg, presenter